-Truck Rear-End Crash Lawsuits in AZ
+Truck Rear-End Crash Claims in Arizona

 Every year, approximately 400,000 commercial trucks are involved in vehicle crashes in the United States, according to The Federal Motor Carrier Safety Administration (FMCSA).
 Around 70,000 of these collisions are rear-end crashes.
 When a passenger vehicle rear-ends a truck, the injuries may be more severe than if a truck rear-ends another vehicle.